Nymble

 That experience reinforced an important lesson: distribution strategy and product design are tightly linked.

-Nymble 2 became less about experimentation and more about refinement.
+Nymble 2 became less about experimentation and more about refinement — both in how it plays, and how it is understood.

 Even after spending hundreds of hours building a fully playable game to showcase my music in context, I realized execution alone doesn’t guarantee attention or evaluation from the industry.